vman241308/face_detection_javascript/README.md

 **Step 2: Run recognition**

-Running the recognition is as easy as loading a detection app with some specific parameters.
-One of the parameters is the `models` that the system should recognize.
+Running the recognition is as easy as loading a detection app with 3 specific parameters: the `method`,  `models` and `recognition` parameters.

 ```js